saiharsha-14/MScResearchProject/README.md

 ## **Workflow**:
 1. Run `stock_web_UI.ipynb` to load datasets, models, and start the web application.
 2. Access results and predictions through the web interface.
-3. For a comprehensive understanding, refer to sections 7 and 8 of the project report.